He was a guide and an inspiration to many. We honour Hal Winlaw, our family, our friend, and our teacher.

 Open to students registered in grade 12 who are completing the requirements of a high school diploma.

-Applicants are required to submit an original essay of three paragraphs and 500 words outlining:
+Applicants are required to submit an original essay of three paragraphs and approximately 500 words outlining:

 - Who Are You?
 Tell us about yourself and why health and nutrition is important to you.